PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 The black "console" tab is a simplified shell.
 It can do everything that the a shell can do.
 Although it doesn't tell us the folder we are currently in!
 So for this course we will be using the shell (not the console).
 We recommend you use the shell too since it is similar to your computers shell.
 (You can use the console if you want to, or if the shell stops working).

-"Can I go into any folder in the computer by simply typing it name after `cd`?"
+"Can I go into any folder in the computer by simply typing its name after `cd`?"

-No, only the folders that are in the same folder as you.
+No, only the folders that are in the same folder as you (or your parent folder).
 To find out which folders are available to you run `ls`.

+Although, you can type the full "path" to a folder from the root folder `cd /users/bob/Hello-C`.
+This takes you directly to "Hello-C" regardless of where you were.
+This is an example and would only work if there was a path of folders `/users/bob/Hello-C` from the root.

 How do I get back out of a folder, into my "parent" folder?